What is the therapeutic exercise profession?

 7)Establish therapeutic partnerships with diverse individuals to maximize their adherence to intervention goals by applying motivational interviewing techniques.

-AACVPR is a professional association representing more than 4000 health care professionals who use exercise as a treatment for disease and illness.
-ACSM is a national organization and accrediting body for health and fitness professionals with more than 50,000 members in 100 countries worldwide.
+AACVPR is a professional association representing more than 4000 healthcare professionals who use exercise to treat disease and illness.
+ACSM is a national organization and accrediting body for health and fitness professionals, with over 50,000 members in 100 countries worldwide.

 You mentioned that therapeutic exercise professionals play a significant role in cardiac rehabilitation.